hyperquantum/PMP/README.md

  * Etc.

-7. PLANNED FEATURES / TO-DO's
+7. Planned Features / To-Do's
 -----------------------------

 Only a list of ideas.
 No promises!

- Small-medium effort improvements:
+###Small-medium effort improvements:

   * Ability to start a full indexation while the server is running
   * Context menu option to move a queue item to the first spot
   * Store last track repetition avoidance interval for each user in the database